vmware-tanzu/velero/site/content/docs/main/locations.md

   All [plugins maintained by the Velero team][5] support this feature.
   If you are using a plugin from another provider, please check their documentation to determine if this feature is supported.

-- Velero only supports a single set of credentials for `VolumeSnapshotLocations`.
+- Velero supports multiple credentials for `VolumeSnapshotLocations`, allowing you to specify the credentials to use with any `VolumeSnapshotLocation`.
-  Velero will always use the credentials provided at install time (stored in the `cloud-credentials` secret) for volume snapshots.
+  However, use of this feature requires support within the plugin for the object storage provider you wish to use.
+  All [plugins maintained by the Velero team][5] support this feature.
+  If you are using a plugin from another provider, please check their documentation to determine if this feature is supported.

 - Volume snapshots are still limited by where your provider allows you to create snapshots.
 For example, AWS and Azure do not allow you to create a volume snapshot in a different region than where the volume is.
 If you try to take a Velero backup using a volume snapshot location with a different region than where your cluster's volumes are, the backup will fail.